 Traveling with the Treaty of Waitangi

-Te Tiriti o Waitangi was signed on nine separate sheets at locations throughout Aotearoa New Zealand during 1840.
-The first to be signed was the Waitangi Sheet, with signing beginning on 6 February at Waitangi.
+Te Tiriti o Waitangi was signed on nine separate sheets by roughly 500 Māori rangatira in many different locations throughout Aotearoa New Zealand during the year 1840.

-At Mangungu, 64 signatures were gathered on 12 February in the presence of Hobson, who travelled there almost directly from Waitangi.
+The Mangungu treaty signing on 12 February at the Mangungu Mission Station in South Hokianga was the largest signing of the Treaty.
+Around 60 to 70 Māori signed the Waitangi Sheet here in front of 3,000 people.
+Hobson traveled straight to Mangungu after 6 February to convene this gathering.
 This hui saw some of the strongest opposition to the Treaty, yet many of those who signed later remained committed to it, fighting against Hōne Heke during the Northern War of 1845–46.

-Three Ngāti Whātua rangatira — Kawau, Tinana, and Rēweti — signed at a second hui on 20 March.
+Colonial Secretary Willoughby Shortland was appointed Hobson’s deputy to oversee the circulation of Treaty sheets.
+Shortland dispatched Captain William Symonds with the Manukau–Kāwhia Sheet to collect signatures from rangatira around and south of the Manukau Harbour.
+Three Ngāti Whātua rangatira — Kawau, Tinana, and Rēweti — signed at a hui on 20 March.
 A further ten signatures were gathered at Kāwhia between April and September.
-Each tohu (mark) on the sheet is preceded by the particle “ko”, denoting identity.
 This sheet was the last to be returned, in 1841.

 - Waikato–Manukau Sheet: signed at Waikato Heads and in Manukau Harbour (March–April)